Quantifying Coffee Grinders

 Does exchanged retention even matter?

-My use-case is different.
-There are stretches of days without me making a coffee at home.
-Meaning the first shot after this period would contain old coffee.
+My use case is different.
+There are stretches of days without me making a coffee at home, meaning the first shot after this period would contain old coffee.
 Or I might want to do a filter coffee in the morning and have an espresso after lunch.
-The filter-sized grounds should not land in the portafilter.
-Both issues can be mitigated by a purging the estimated exchanged retention initially.
+Filter-sized grounds should not land in the portafilter.
+Both issues can be mitigated by purging the estimated exchanged retention before working on the new coffee.

 Single-Dosing vs Grind-By-Weight